alamo-classes/2021FALL-GAME2338-TEAM-C/Test_Plan.md

 ### Requirements

 Since testing will come from us three, no special training should be required as we have been learning about testing for a while now.
-No new software should be required either unless recording is necessary for bug capture.
+No new software should be required unless recording is necessary for bug capture.
 Basic Requirements needed are a PC and Playstation as well as the game.

 ### Testing Materials/Test Tools